Sudo-Deepak/Sudo-Deepak/README.md

 - 👋 Hi, I’m @Sudo-Deepak
 - 👀 I’m an Associate Software Engineer at Coditas
 - 🧑 Hi,
-            I am Deepak, an Associate Software Engineer at Coditas.
+            I am Deepak, an Software Engineer at Coditas.
 I love writing code, I believe in the power of programming to transform and improve the lives of             people around the world.
         Interested in Full Stack Development, always ready to explore new place as well as new things.
 - 📫 How to reach me ...
 -     Mail : deepakprajapati.officials@gmail.com